adonisjs/v5-docs/content/guides/views/templating-syntax.md

 The syntax of Edge revolves around the two main primitives.

 - **Curly braces** are used to evaluate an expression and display its output value.
 - **Edge tags** are used to add new features to the template engine.
-The tags API is used by the core of edge and is also exposed to add custom tags.
+The tags API is used by the core of Edge and is also exposed to add custom tags.

 ## Curly braces